 The development of social housing by a LHA and a RSL could therefore be covered by and equate to public services within the meaning of the Directive (and therefore the PCR 2015).
 Any arrangement that a LHA and a RSL puts in place in relation to this collaboration would also need to be governed solely by "considerations relating to the public interest".

 However, if more than 20% of the activities which relate to the co-operation were to be performed on the open market the Regulation 12 Exemption would not apply and the LHA would need to follow Part 2 of the PCR 2015 in full.

-When deciding how to calculate the percentage of the activities undertaken, the previous 3 years total turnover is used, or, if this is not available, an alternative activity based measure such as 3 years of costs connected with the service, supply or works.
-Contracting authorities must keep robust evidence of the value estimates.
+When deciding how to calculate the percentage of the activities undertaken, the previous 3 years total turnover is used, or, if this is not available, an alternative activity based measure such as 3 years of costs connected with the service, supply or works (see Crown Commercial Service Guidance note).
+WPS bodies must keep robust evidence of the value estimates.

 As an example, if a LHA plans to deliver social housing by regenerating an estate in co-operation with a RSL solely due to public interest considerations and it plans to do this by clearing existing social rented homes and re-developing the estate with a more diverse mix of tenures in the area (for example 20% open market sales and 20% of shared ownership), it would need to estimate:

 - the value of the 20% open market sales and

 - the value of the share of the shared ownership properties that would be owned privately, and